Integration Solutions: Mule ESB vs. Apache Camel

 Pre-built connectivity is critical for enterprises that value a quick time to market.
 Removing much of the tedious development work traditionally associated with integration, Mule provides a near plug-and-play environment that makes adding new applications to the enterprise architecture a breeze.

 While both Mule and Camel offer lightweight solutions, each has taken a distinct approach to integration.
 Mule ESB is a ready-to-use platform with strategically aligned components, and is best suited for companies that require an agile ESB with a quick time-to-market.
 On the other hand, Camel chose to provide a skeleton framework, placing the technical burden on the enterprise to build-out a functional platform.
 This DIY approach may appeal to a developer’s desire to build and tinker, but routinely causes unexpected delays, loss of functionality, and pivots attention away from core business needs.

 Nowhere is this more evident than in the approach to expression languages in the two solutions.
 Mule defines a preferred expression language, while still enabling developers to use a wide list of others.
 This intended path removes the time and research required to determine which expression language will work best – while still providing alternatives.
 However, Camel’s ‘hands-off’ approach simply offers the ability to use a number of expression languages, but makes no effort to provide guidance or strategic foresight.

-From day 1, Mule ESB was created with the enterprise in mind.
+From day 1, Mule as an ESB was created with the enterprise in mind.
 It includes advanced tools to get you started quickly and is backed by MuleSoft’s award-winning professional services and support teams.
 These teams can help evaluate your key integration challenges and objectives, and develop an integrated architecture to help you succeed in the coming years.